pyvideo/pyvideo/README.rst

 Want our Google Analytics info?
 ===============================

-PyTube tries to be as open source as possible.
+PyVideo tries to be as open source as possible.
 We share the data that Google Analytics collects on request.
 Please feel free to send an email to pytube.org@gmail.com with the header "Google Analytics Access Request" if you would like access